-Tiplady has worked for Manurewa’s Greenstone Family Clinic since graduating in 2001 with a conjoint degree in nursing and health sciences from the University of Auckland.
+Tiplady has worked for Manurewa’s Greenstone Family Clinic since graduating with a conjoint degree in nursing and health sciences from the University of Auckland.

 Primary health has been her passion from the start and she says becoming an NP followed on from that passion as it seemed to be a “really useful tool”.

 Early on at her time at Greenstone, she looked at how she could make a difference and saw a niche in helping prevent eczema crises for children and their families.
 “We were seeing a lot of children with nasty skin infections, and not sleeping and some very distressed children and parents.”

 Around five years ago she started providing a nurse-led clinic in eczema for children to provide a whole package of care to support parents and reduce the risk of eczema flare-ups and distress.